 The Board of Directors shall decide on the acceptance or refusal of any grant, donation, bequest or gift.

+SECTION FOURTEEN

-SECTION FOURTEEN AMENDMENT OF BY-LAWS
+AMENDMENT OF BY-LAWS

 AMENDMENTS TO THE BY-LAWS

-Subject to Section 16 (when applicable), these By-laws may only be amended, revised, repealed or added to by:
+These By-laws may only be amended, revised, repealed or added to by:

 Ordinary Resolution of the Board of Directors.
 The new, amended, or revised By-law is effective until the next meeting of the Members and, except for those amendments that are considered fundamental changes, the voting Members may confirm, reject or amend the By-laws by Ordinary Resolution.
 A new, amended, or revised By-law that is not ratified by the Members ceases to have effect and no new By-law of the same or like substance has any effect until ratified at a meeting of the Members; or